Nuitka/Nuitka/Developer_Manual.rst

 For an external API you may exactly want to hide things, but internally that has no use, and in Nuitka, every API is internal API.
-One exception may be the ``hints`` module, which will gladly use such tricks for easier write syntax.
+One exception may be the ``hints`` module, which will gladly use such tricks for an easier write syntax.

 The "git flow" model